gem-pasteur/macsyfinder/doc/source/user_guide/FAQ.rst

 In `gembase` or `ordered_replicon` mode `macsyfinder` need to index the sequence\-db.
 By default, this index is write beside the sequence-db file.
-But sometimes the directory where the sequence-db is located is not writable, in centralized shared data in multi user environement for instance. to avoid to copy sequence in other location, you could specify an alternate directory with \-\-index\-dir (This directory must exists):
+But sometimes the directory where the sequence-db is located is not writable, in centralized shared data in multi user environement for instance.
+To avoid to copy sequences in other location, you could specify an alternate directory for the index with \-\-index\-dir (This directory must exists):

  :code:`macsyfinder --db-type ordered_replicon --sequence-db genome.fasta --index-dir my-indexes --models TFF-SF all`